eclipse-che/che-docs/src/main/_docs/setup/setup-configuration.md

 ```

 ### Managing Snapshots in Registries
+Che marks old snapshots for deletion from the registry by deleting the snapshot manifests which reference the image layers.
+However, the image layers themselves (which consume the disk space) must be removed by the registry itself as part of a garbage collection (it removes layers that have no manifests).
+Che does not automatically trigger a GC event in the registry because during GC the registry needs to be in read-only mode which would cause new image pushes to fail.

-Che marks old snapshots for deletion from the registry, however, they won't be deleted until the garbage collector in the registry is triggered.
-Due to the implementation of the GC in a Docker registry, the registry needs to be read-only during the duration of the GC process.
-As a result we strongly recommend either triggering the GC manually when it's known that images aren't being pushed to the registry, or scheduled for a time when there's a low likelihood of pushes to the registry.
+We recommend either triggering the GC manually from time-to-time or when disk space becomes limited and when it's known that images aren't being pushed to the registry.
+Alternatively, registry GCs can be scheduled if there's a consistent time of day when there's a low likelihood of pushes to the registry.

 To execute the GC in a registry on a host (local or remote):
 `bin/registry garbage-collect </path/to/config.yml>`

 To execute the GC in a registry inside a container:
 `docker exec -ti <registry container name/id> bin/registry garbage-collect /etc/docker/registry/config.yml`

+Read more about registries in the [Docker documentation](https://docs.docker.com/registry/).

 ## Custom Dockerfiles and Composefiles for Workspaces
 Within Che, your workspaces are powered by a set of runtime environments.
 The default runtime is Docker.
 Typically, admins have pre-built images in a Docker registry which are pulled when the workspace is created.
 You can optionally provide custom Dockerfiles (or let your users provide their own Dockerfiles), which will dynamically create a workspace image when a user creates a new workspace.